Parent page: Workspace Projects

 - Mechanical – all used mechanical layers.

-- Other – including Mutli-Layer, Drill Drawing, Drill Guide and Keep-Out Layer.
+- Other – including Mutli-Layer, Drill Guide, Keep-Out Layer and Drill Drawing.

-Use the Top View and Botton View selectors to quickly toggle between viewing the board from the top or bottom respectively.
+Use the Top and Bottom view controls at the top of the pane to quickly toggle between viewing the board from the top or bottom respectively, and if desired, change the top draw order to suit using the layer entry checkboxes.

 Switch between Top and Bottom views of the board using the provided buttons.
 Here, the default Top View is shown.